Ferbske/DnDGrand/Story/Chapter 11 -  The journey towards the Plainwalkers Tower.md

 After an hours walking we see farms and roads.
 In the distance we see people working.
 Not a lot of them.

 After a full day of walking late in the evening we setup 2 tents and [[Atrocious]] did camouflage the golem.
 During the nights watch a shadow was seen moving back and forward.
 It was a big bear and on the 3rd watch [[Lemuru]] used the left over food to lure him away and give him the remaining food.

+___
+TODO :
+- Identify 'Fansy/Pansy clothes from Sarcophasus'
+- Identify 'Gold/Silver crown with ruby from Sarcophasus'